andrewhwaller/jesus-law-session-4/slides.md

 layout: fact
 ---

-# So... where did these misconceptions come from?
+# Where did these misconceptions come from?

 ---
 layout: gallery-frame